 Disability Rights Washington is seeking a Development Coordinator to work in either our Seattle or Spokane office, or remotely in Washington State with travel to Seattle occasionally.

-People with disabilities, Black, indigenous, and people of color, formerly institutionalized or incarcerated, and those from other oppressed groups and all protected classes are strongly encouraged to apply.
+People with disabilities, African American, Black, Indigenous, and people of color, and those from other oppressed groups and all protected classes are strongly encouraged to apply.
+All employees are expected to participate in DRW’s race equity work.
 Disability Rights Washington looks forward to reviewing all applicants, including applicants who have concerns about how accepting this job could affect their eligibility for Medicaid or other programs.

 - Donor correspondence and acknowledgement

 - Planning, logistical support, and other duties as assigned for fundraising events

 - Development Committee support

 - Database maintenance for individual, foundation and corporate relationships